Tag Archives | priority

 June’s Weed of the Month: Policeman’s Helmet

 Policeman’s helmet (Impatiens glandulifera) is an invasive weed that grows in ditches, wetlands, and along waterways.
-Native to India, this fast-growing annual was introduced as an ornamental plant due to its impressive growth and the showy purple, pink or white blooms.
+Native to India, this fast-growing annual was introduced as an ornamental plant due to its impressive growth and the showy purple, pink, or white blooms.
 Since introduction, it has escaped cultivation to become the dominant riparian vegetation in many […]

 Continue Reading